JamesA-usa/UDacity-coding-fun/README.md

-# UDacity-coding-fun
+# UDacity Blog and Code: Problem Definition & Data Collection

 This repo was created for UDacity's Blog Post Assignment.
-Python code, the dataset processed, and a readme file are included.
+Python code, the dataset processed, and this readme file is included.

+Data from 2021 to 2024 was collected from the Stack Overflow Annual Developer Survey [1].
+The survey data was used to evaluate whether age, education, or work role impacted coding experience and which of those variables influenced years of coding the most.
+The data contained upwards of around forty-eight available columns (depending on year) so the most relevant columns were selected after a preliminary data review.

 # Running Code